- Home to LMIC

 Rapid City MSA - Custer, Meade and Pennington counties

-*Based on 2020 Census data, OMB has added Rock County of Minnesota to the Sioux Falls MSA.
-Various labor market data sets will be reflecting the new Sioux Falls MSA designation beginning in January 2025.
+Sioux Falls MSA - Lincoln, Minnehaha, McCook and Turner counties (The U.S. Office of Management and Budget has added Rock County of Minnesota to the Sioux Falls MSA; various labor market data sets will reflect the new MSA designation beginning in January 2025.)

 Micropolitan Statistical Area (MiSA)